 Our Big Ideas

-Our ‘Big Ideas’ describe the fundamental concepts that are delivered through the curriculum.
-They provide a conceptual framework for the substantive and disciplinary knowledge that is needed for pupil progression within subject areas.
-The ‘Big Ideas’ build on prior learning from KS2 and are revisited frequently during KS3 and into KS4 through careful sequencing.
-Each time these are delivered as part of the scheme of learning, the concepts become more complex in theory or in the way pupils examine them and so facilitate the development of higher-order skills such as problem-solving and critical reasoning.
+Our ‘Big Ideas’ describe the fundamental concepts or themes that are delivered through the curriculum.
+They provide a conceptual framework for the substantive knowledge (core knowledge) or disciplinary knowledge (skills) that are needed for pupil progression within subject areas.
+Prior learning is built upon from KS2 and revisited frequently during KS3 and into KS4 through careful sequencing.
+Each time these themes or concepts are delivered as part of the scheme of learning, the core knowledge base is widened and becomes more complex in theory or in the way pupils explore this and so facilitates the development of higher-order skills such as problem-solving and critical reasoning.

 A Curriculum for Life